Jerkin': 2020s revival

 Xaviersobased performing at Baby's All Right in Brooklyn, NY on February 2nd, 2023.

 In the early 2020s, a new generation of underground rappers and producers began drawing influence from the original jerk rap sound into a new genre simply known as "jerk".
 Although, the revival did not reproduce the original style verbatim, instead reimagining it with faster tempos, more melodic synth layers, and abstract, often humorous or off-kilter lyricism.

 The sound was initially penned by New York rapper Xaviersobased, alongside his collective 1c34, who are credited with spearheading and popularizing the movement which was then further developed by Californian producer kashpaint and later evolved by incorporating influences from Milwaukee lowend, plugg music and digicore.
 Xavier's 2022 track "Patchmade", produced by kashpaint is widely regarded as a foundational moment.

-The movement was later carried forward by artists, Phreshboyswag and Subiibabii.
-Earlier works by rappers Nettspend and Yhapojj also helped popularize the genre.
+Notable acts include Phreshboyswag, Subiibabii, Nettspend and Yhapojj.
 Notable underground rappers like Duwap Kaine, later took influence from the style, releasing the album DuwapSoBased in 2023.
 While rooted in the United States, the movement gained further momentum in the UK with artists like YT, Len, Fimiguerrero, and Fakemink being credited with spearheading a "new UK rap revolution".